STARRYNlGHTS/Roblox-Murder-Mystery-2-Candy-Autofarm/README.md

 # Roblox-Murder-Mystery-2-Candy-Autofarm

-Make sure to do the following if your injecting, copy and paste the following:
+Make sure to do the following if your executing, copy and paste the following:

 _G.tween_speed = 20;